 Starting Recovery With Detox

-Recovery from a Xanax addiction starts with a detox.
+Recovery from a Xanax addiction starts with a detox program.
 This is when patients stop taking Xanax altogether.
 The body will go into withdrawal when this happens, and symptoms can kick in within a few hours of the last dose.

 Once withdrawal begins, patients can expect a range of uncomfortable symptoms to crop up.
 Just a few of the most common include the following: